ASasamori/Food-Tinder-EC327-Project/README.md

 **Project Description:**

-The MEALME website curates suggestions of restaurants based on location, price range, and preferences thorugh an algorithm.
-In order to curate a list of preferences, the user has the four options of: disliking, liking, SUPER-liking, or clicking the watermelon icon.
-After the user has gone thorugh the  This algorithm calculates and outputs the matched dinning locations based on previous user input.
-In order to calculate the matched location,
+The MEALME website curates a matched restaurant based on the user's location, preference price range, and their choices when swiping through the different restaurant profiles.
+This website is intended to help an indecisive user to choose a restaurant that they should eat and save time on their end.
+After the user inputs their location and price range choice, they go through a series of profiles and select the four different icons that resembles dislike, like, super-like, and whether they are ready to be matched, where they click the watermelon icon.
+After going through all the profiles, the algorithm calculates and outputs their matched dining location based on their previous inputs.